 So, I’m caught in a predicament of my own making, having tied myself into intricate knots that are hard to undo.
 But, undo them I must.
 As much as I want to do everything well, I simply can’t sustain that level of effort and activity for very long.
 Something has to change.

 That’s why I’m declaring a temporary moratorium on essay posts.
-Maybe I’ll get back to them some time, but for the next little while, as an experiment, I want to see what happens if I take a more casual approach to blogging.
+Maybe I’ll get back to them some time, but as an experiment for the next little while, I want to see what happens if I take a more casual approach to blogging.
 I want to see what happens if I focus more on my discoveries about time and write shorter, less structured posts.

 I’m glad to say that, overall, I’ve done better on social media in the last six months, especially on Instagram at #leecartertimeproject.
 I’ve enjoyed sharing fun facts and quotes about time, and photos of time-keeping devices mostly from around Sydney.
 Some of you have even sent me photos of clocks and suggested things I could read.
 That’s really encouraged me and multiplied the fun!

-About time: But blogging allows me to share more with you.
+But blogging allows me to share more with you.
 In fact, there’s so much I could tell you already, so many mind-bending facts about time and how it intersects with everyday life.
 And I’ve been pondering what these things mean for Christians as we inhabit time, as we relate to God and each other within time, and as we live for God, in time, with eternity in our hearts (Ecclesiastes 3:11).